WeiHao97/WeiHao97.github.io/_pages/about.md

   - /about.html
 ---
 # <i class="fa fa-cog fa-fw"></i> About me #
-I am a fourth year PhD student in Computer Science department at Columbia University, co-advised by Prof.[Asaf Cidon](https://www.asafcidon.com/) and Prof.[Junfeng Yang](http://www.cs.columbia.edu/~junfeng/).
+I am a graduating PhD student (2025 Summer) in Computer Science department at Columbia University, co-advised by Prof.[Asaf Cidon](https://www.asafcidon.com/) and Prof.[Junfeng Yang](http://www.cs.columbia.edu/~junfeng/).

 I received my B.S. from the University of Wisconsin-Madison in Dec 2019.
 At Madison, I was advised by Prof.[Shivaram Venkataraman](https://shivaram.org/).

-My current interest lies in the intersection of Machine Learning, Systems and Security.
-I am also actively exploring potential start-up ideas.
+My research focuses in the intersection of Machine Learning, Systems and Security.
+I am actively exploring potential start-up ideas.
 Please [contact](mailto:wei<dot>h<at>columbia<dot>edu) me if you want to collaborate or just for a fun chat.

 ## <i class="fa fa-fw fa-rss "></i> Recent News ##
 <ul style="width: auto; height: 300px; overflow: auto">

+    <li> <b>[present]</b>.
+I am developing a testing framework for AI-agents focusing on completness, coverage and consistency.
+Stay tuned! </li>

     <li> <b>[2024-11]</b>.
+We conducted the first large-scale analysis on the usage of LLM among real-world malicious emails, partnered with Brracuda Networks!
+Results are coming soon! </li>

+    <li> <b>[2024-11]</b>.
+We developed two robust AI-generated content detection systems on text & voice (tested on 1.3M samples, including real scam calls and simulations using tools like Elevenlabs)!
+Results are coming soon! </li>

+    <li> <b>[2024-11]</b>.
 Talk @ AI & Cybersecurity Night hosted by the Google CISO Community.
 Thanks Google for the invitation! </li>

     <li> <b>[2024-10]</b>.
-Our work "Nazar: Monitoring and Adapting ML Models on Mobile Devices" on continious model monitoring is accepted by ASPLOS 25'!</li>
+Our work "Nazar: Monitoring and Adapting ML Models on Mobile Devices" on continious AI system monitoring is accepted by ASPLOS 25'!</li>

     <li> <b>[2024-06]</b>.
 I will start my summer internship at Barracuda Networks working on AI security in production!</li>

     <li> <b>[2024-05]</b>.
-Our work "MGit: A Model Versioning and Management System" on model lineage tracking and its applications is accepted by ICML 24'!</li>
+Our work "MGit: A Model Versioning and Management System" on ML model lineage tracking and its applications is accepted by ICML 24'!</li>

     <li> <b>[2023-05]</b>.
 Selected as <a href="https://mlcommons.org/en/rising-stars-2023/">ML and Systems Rising Star 23'</a>!</li>